Stefichen5/AutonomousControl/Readme.md

 I opened up the casing (standard screws) and found a nicely labeled PCB where I could attach the probes to.

+You can find my captured data from the logic analyzer in the folder "logic_analyzer".

 ## Received Data

 When no button is pressed, we keep receiving (repeating):